-1) …demands that students devote considerable amounts of time and effort to purposeful tasks.
+1. Demand that students devote considerable amounts of time and effort to purposeful tasks.

-2) …puts students in circumstances that essentially demand they interact with faculty and peers about substantive matters.
+2. Place students in circumstances that essentially demand they interact with faculty and peers about substantive matters.

-4) …gives students frequent feedback about their performance.
+4. Give students frequent feedback about their performance.

-5) …provides opportunities for students to see how what they are learning works in different settings, on and off the campus.
+5. Provide opportunities for students to see how what they are learning works in different settings, on and off the campus.

-6) ...students connect personally and professionally to others through opportunities for active, collaborative learning.
+6. Allow students to connect personally and professionally to others through opportunities for active, collaborative learning.

-Doing one or more of these activities in the context of an academically challenging curriculum increases the odds that students will be prepared to persist to graduation and develop higher order thinking skills.
+The addition of one or more of these activities in the context of an academically challenging curriculum increases the odds that students will be prepared to persist to graduation and develop higher order thinking skills.

-Will faculty have to do this?
+Will faculty be required to do this?

-How will this work?
+How does this program work?